 Cost Effective | College advisors can cost anywhere from $8k to $80k.
 My fees are significantly less, we offer staggered packages, and your costs are recovered in savings many times over versus the DIY approach.
 You save more than you spend with me.
-I am not out here to rob you.
+I am not out here to take advantage.

 Fit | I focus on the best fit for the student's success.
 That could mean financial fit, the right vibe, location, size, housing, sport or academics.
 Fit is finding a place where your student feels right and can thrive.